Scarlett O’Hara Life Lessons: 7 Things Gone with the Wind Taught Me (and Her Best Quotes)

 And lastly, this.
 No matter what happens to you, or doesn't happen to you.
 Tomorrow is another day.
 Start fresh.
 Live as if that day is your last.
 Be nice to people.
 Be generous.
 Profit from every action you take, every decision you make.
 Don't dwell on the past, or too much on the future.
 Live for the moment and know that each day is a gift.

 If you've never read any of the Margaret Mitchell authorized continuations of the story, I highly recommend them!
-There's Scarlett, the sequel from Alexandra Ripley, Rhett Butler's People by Donald McCaig which parallels Gone With The Wind, and Ruth's Journey, also from Donald McCaig, which is a prequel.
+There's Scarlett, the sequel by Alexandra Ripley; Rhett Butler's People by Donald McCaig, which parallels Gone With the Wind; and Ruth's Journey, also by Donald McCaig, which is a prequel.
 All great reads!

 Special thanks to Gulya for allowing me to use her beautiful image of the Scarlett O'Hara doll.
 An actual picture of Scarlett O'Hara costs $500!